complextissue/pytximport/docs/source/start.md

 The `tximport` package has become a main stay in the bulk RNA sequencing community and has been used in hundreds of scientific publications.
 However, its accessibility has remained limited since it requires the R programming language and cannot be used from within Python scripts or the command line.
 Other tools of the bulk RNA sequencing analysis stack, like `DESeq2` (in the form of `PyDESeq2`), `decoupler`, `liana` and others all have Python versions.
 Additionally, pseudoalignment tools like `salmon` and `kallisto` can be installed via `conda` and can be used from the command line.
 `tximport` thus constitutes the missing link in many common analysis workflows. `pytximport` fills this gap and allows these workflows to be entirely done in Python, which is preinstalled on most development machines, and from the command line.

+## Development status

+`pytximport` is alpha version software.
+While it should work for most use cases and we regularly compare outputs against the R implementation, expect breaking changes and bugs.
+If you encounter any problems, please open a GitHub issue.
+If you are a Python developer, we welcome pull requests implementing missing features, adding more extensive unit tests and bug fixes.

 ## Citation